xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD.md

 The current platform for Intel GNU/Linux and Windows production builds is a Debian 10, running on an Intel NUC8i7BEH mini PC with 32 GB of RAM and 512 GB of fast M.2 SSD.
+The machine name is `xbbi`.

 ```console
 $ ssh xbbi